What if I can't handle this?

 I don’t have a solution, exactly.
 But I have found two comforting strategies for when my thoughts stray too far into the imagined future.

 This issue contains affiliate links.
-If you buy through these links, I receive a small commission at no cost to you.
 Read my affiliate link policy here.

 Today, I’m okay